 How can I be assured that my child’s academics won’t falter at BSA?

 Education and study is the number one priority at Brent Street Academy.
 Our academic supervisor ensures that all students are on track with their learning and keeps constant contact between student, parents and teachers to ensure progress in the student’s academics.
 Only when students have completed their daily learning, they can participate in their Performing Arts classes.
 Along with the incredible Performing Arts training offered, our students are constantly achieving excellence in their academic results.

 How does the Distance Education process work?

 Brent Street Academy students are required to enrol in an approved provider of Distance Education prior to their commencement at the Academy.
-Our preferred provider is Brisbane School of Distance Education.
+We can provide you with a list of Distance Education providers for you to choose from.
 Fees for Distance Education are not included in the Brent Street Academy course fees and is payable directly to the provider.

 Do students get their High School Certificate (HSC) and an Australian Tertiary Admissions Rank (ATAR)?

 Students can receive a Queensland Certificate of Education (QCE), which is equivalent to the New South Wales HSC.
 Students are encouraged to choose to receive an ATAR in Years 11 and 12, however this is not compulsory.
 ATAR requirements are discussed with the student and parents when forming their Individual Learning Plan.

 Choose to borrow up to $15,000 of your course fees through Study Loans, Australia’s only private student loan provider.
 Through our partnership, Study Loans offer competitive interest rates, flexible repayment schedules and funds are disbursed in stages, so your repayments start low and only increase as you progress through the course.

 For more information on Study Loans for Brent Street Full Time Courses, please click here.